SAML-Toolkits/php-saml/README.md

 $auth->logout();   // Method that sent the Logout Request.
 ```

-Also there are six optional parameters that can be set:
+Also there are eight optional parameters that can be set:
 * `$returnTo` - The target URL the user should be returned to after logout.
 * `$parameters` - Extra parameters to be added to the GET.
 * `$name_id` - That will be used to build the LogoutRequest.
 If `name_id` parameter is not set and the auth object processed a